MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-metrics-management-and-coaching.md

 ## Access to Management and coaching

-**Management and coaching** data is available through the recommendations within **See your insights** in the **Take action** section of a related insight.
+**Management and coaching** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
 However, you can also go to [Management and coaching](https://workplaceanalytics.office.com/Home/OrganizationalResiliency/ManagementCoaching) to view it in Workplace Analytics.

 ## Time with manager